 The extremely diversity of paintings in Bhimbetka has been created over many thousands of years.
-In many cases newer artwork has been laid over the older one.
-This and some more methods allow to classify paintings according to their age and style.
+In many cases, newer artwork has been laid over the older one.
+This and some more methods allow classifying paintings according to their age and style.

-General tendency of Bhimbetka art is the following – initially figures in drawings were larger, later they became smaller and more elaborate.
-In initial period there is more attention on scenes of everyday life, later there appear more and more religious motives.
-Initially just outline of animal or person was drawn, in later periods this outline was filled with color and details.
+General tendency of Bhimbetka art is the following – initially, figures in drawings were larger, later they became smaller and more elaborate.
+In the initial period there is more attention to scenes of everyday life, later there appear more and more religious motives.
+Initially, just outline of animal or person was drawn, in later periods this outline was filled with color and details.

-There are several systems for periodisation of Bhimbetka paintings.
-Here is given periodisation of Bhimbetka cave art by Yashodar Mathpal, 1998:
+There are several systems for periodization of Bhimbetka paintings.
+Here is given periodization of Bhimbetka cave art by Yashodar Mathpal, 1998:

-- Phase 1 Drawn large sized animals – buffaloes, elephants, wild bowids, big cats.
+- Phase 1 Drawn large sized animals – buffaloes, elephants, wild bovids, big cats.
 Used rough outlines, partly infilled with geometric patterns.
 Humans are not shown.

 - Phase 2 Small figures of animals and people, shown with great skill – naturalistic and lively.
-Popular motive is hunters in groups, one of the most popular animals – deer.
+A popular motif is hunters in groups, one of the most popular animals – deer.
 Used red, white, emerald green colors, where the green color is used for dancing people with S-shaped body.

 - Phase 3 Large sized animals with vertical stripes, people.